Frequently Asked Questions

 How much do architectural new homes cost?

-Most of our recent projects have cost approximately $5,000 – $8,000/sqm + GST.
+As a reference, most of our recent projects have cost approximately $7,000 – $10,000/sqm +GST.

 What value does architecture add?

-Many of our clients understand the value of architecture before they approach us but the three key components of the value of the work we offer are:
+Many of our clients understand the value of architecture before they approach us, but the three key components of the value of the work we offer are:

-2. Quality design
+1. Quality design

-We believe the true value is clear when you wake up each day inside your new home and discover how the design is completely unique, and tailored to you.
+The long-term wellbeing, joy, comfort, wonder and ease that comes from quality design is what sets a Bower Home apart from others.
+We believe the true value is clear when you wake up each day inside your new home and discover a wonderful play of light on a wall and feel how the design is completely unique, and tailored to you.

 3. Return on investment

-While few of the homes we have designed have been sold by our clients, those who have moved on noted that the sale prices were significantly higher than the average, with some setting records for their area.
+While few of the homes we have designed have been sold by our clients, those who have moved on noted that the sale prices were significantly higher than the average, with some setting records for their suburb.
 Various results suggest that the long-term financial value of an architecturally designed home is higher than a non-architect designed home.

 How do you manage the project budget?